Elias-Ladenburger/Elias-Ladenburger.github.io/ideas-backlog.md

 1. sub-project lead is not motivated and does only the bare minimum
 2. project environment is highly volatile, there are talks of budget cuts
 3.

+## Freelance Experience
+- Negotiating with clients you love

+## Parent Experience
+- Negotiating projects while taking the kid for a stroll